ShareefS28/Py_ComputerVision_Mediapipe_UE4LiveLink/README.md

 ## ComputerVision UE4 LiveLink
 not fully working.
-It's just on my co-operative education.
+It's just some part on my co-operative education.

 ### Requirements
 ###### Conda or Else